Producer Program Guide

 - All information submitted on the application is true and complete, to the best of your knowledge, belief and understanding.

-- All sources of funding for the proposed project, other than the applicants’, have been disclosed in this application, including sources and amounts from federal, provincial and municipal governments, and such funds do not, and will not exceed 100 per cent of total project costs.
+- All sources of funding for the proposed project, other than your own, have been disclosed in this application, including sources and amounts from federal, provincial and municipal governments, and such funds do not, and will, not exceed 100 per cent of total project costs.

-- The applicant does not currently owe any money to Ontario, or you have attached a description of the applicant’s debt to Ontario to this application.
+- You do not currently owe any money to Ontario, or you have attached a description of the applicant’s debt to Ontario to this application.